Here's why you should avoid raking your leaves

 Dry, dead leaves may be unsightly to your neighbors, but they are great wildlife habitat for a slew of creatures, according to David Mizejewski, a Naturalist at the National Wildlife Federation.

-Each year the NWF, reminds people that there are benefits to letting leaves decompose naturally.
+In the past, the NWF has reminded people that there are benefits to letting leaves decompose naturally.

+Related: Discover the secret spots across East Tennessee to see fall foliage

 Leaving your leaves could save you money:

-Note: Editor's Note: This article was originally published in 2016.